Mengbys/nvim/README.md

 # This is my configuration of neovim with lua
 Why transfer to Neovim from Vim?
 Because my Vim using YouCompleteme and Tagbar is unbearablly slow in my laptop.
-Especially when I change buffer with CTRL-n and CTRL-p.
+Especially when I change buffer with CTRL+n and CTRL+p.
 Maybe it is because my laptop is trash?

 I am looking for a minimal setting for my vim editor.
 I need it to response quicklly.
 Now it is a hard work for me.